 Here are the ingredients you'll need to make your very own homemade plain bagels.
 See the recipe card at the end of this blog post for the quantities!

-I use all-purpose flour to make my bagel recipe, even though bagels are traditionally made with a higher protein bread flour.
+I use all-purpose flour to make my bagels, even though bagels are traditionally made with a high protein/high gluten bread flour.
 I use King Arthur Baking's all-purpose flour, which has a relatively high protein content for an all-purpose flour.
 If you're using another brand of flour (like a generic store-brand flour) you may have better results with their bread flour.

 How to Make Homemade Bagels

-To make the bagel dough, start by adding all the dry ingredients to your mixer bowl and give them a good whisk to combine.
+To make the bagel dough, whisk all the dry ingredients together in the mixer bowl.

 After mixing, the dough will look rough but will pull clean from the sides of bowl.